vitoriape/capabnt/README.md

 ### 📌 About

-This project is an LaTex template for creates covers in ABNT standards.
+This project is an LaTex template for creates titlepages/covers in ABNT standards.
 The tex file will provide a compiled PDF.
 This is a Tex project developed using TeX Live 2021. <i>Make sure you have at least this version installed.</i>

 ### 🛠 Tools